Tomb of Aegisthus: Excavation

-Various finds from the tholos tombs at Mycenae, displayed in the National Archaeological Museum, Athens.
-The Tomb of Aegisthus, like all nine of the tholoi, was mostly emptied in antiquity.

-The tomb was first formally described by Christos Tsountas in 1892, though it may have been noticed by Friedrich Gottlieb Welcker during his travels through Greece in 1843.
+The tomb was first formally described by Christos Tsountas in 1892, though it may have been noticed by Friedrich Welcker during his travels through Greece in 1843.
 Tsountas' excavations of 1892 found the tomb in the course of clearing the adjacent Tomb of Clytemnestra, but did not excavate as the tomb was only discovered towards the end of the digging season, and Tsountas considered that he did not have sufficient time.
 He returned and partially explored the tomb in 1893.

 Arthur Evans, probably around the 1920s.
 Evans contributed financially to the excavation of the tomb, hoping that it would provide evidence for the domination of Minoan Crete over Mycenae.

 Wace's excavations (1922)

-Alan Wace at Asine in 1922.

 The British School at Athens began excavations at Mycenae in 1920, encouraged by Arthur Evans, whose excavations of Knossos on Crete between 1900 and 1905 had introduced the concept of 'Minoan Civilisation'.
 Evans's work on Crete raised questions as to the origins and development of the 'Mycenaean' civilisation, labelled as such after Heinrich Schliemann's 1876 excavations of the Shaft Graves at Mycenae.
 In Evans's mind, his discoveries at Knossos proved that Crete was the centre of the dominant power of the Bronze-Age Aegean, in line with the Classical myths of a Cretan 'thalassocracy' under King Minos.
 (Note: See e.g. Thucydides 1.4: John Pendlebury would later explicitly connect the myth of Minos with Knossos under the label of 'the Minoan thalassocracy'.)
 With some assistance from Evans, the British School at Athens persuaded both the Greek government and Christos Tsountas, who held the permit, to allow them to excavate with Alan Wace as field director.

-Evans had been particularly keen for the excavation of the Tomb of Aegisthus, and donated towards that project, believing that the exercise would provide confirmatory evidence that 'Minoans' had risen to dominance at Mycenae between the Shaft Grave period (c.1600–1450 BCE) and the construction of the tholoi.
+Evans had been particularly keen for the excavation of the Tomb of Aegisthus, and donated towards that project, believing that the exercise would provide confirmatory evidence that 'Minoans' had risen to dominance at Mycenae between the Shaft Grave period (c.1600–1450 BC) and the construction of the tholoi.
 Wace, meanwhile, had previously co-authored a 1918 article with Carl Blegen, arguing instead for an essential continuity between 'Helladic' culture through the Shaft Graves until the end of the Bronze Age, and that the character of Middle Helladic and later mainland culture was "Mycenaean as opposed to Cretan".
 Where Evans believed that the Shaft Graves and tholoi were broadly contemporary, both representing the burials of Minoan rulers of Mycenae, Wace and Blegen correctly believed that the tholoi were considerably later.
 Excavations of the then-unexplored tholoi (all except the Treasury of Atreus and the Tomb of Clytemnestra) were intended to settle the question of their chronology, and so, in Wace's mind, to disprove the chronological assumptions on which Evans's argument rested.
-John Percival Droop later called Wace and Blegen's ideas the "Helladic Heresy".
+John Droop later called Wace and Blegen's ideas the "Helladic Heresy".